 In accordance with its charter, the Audit Committee reviews and determines whether to approve all related party transactions (as such term is defined for purposes of Item 404 of Regulation S-K).
-The Audit Committee participated in the review, approval, or ratification of the transactions described above.
+The Audit Committee participated in the review, approval, or ratification of the transactions described above that satisfy such definition.